PintoGideon/notes/Python/Django.md

 Django provides a {%csrf_token %} to protect our form from cross site scripting attacks.
 We should use it for all our Django forms.

 To ouput our from we use {{form.as_p}} which renders it withing

 <p> tags.

 #### Reverse

 Reverse is a handy utility function Django provides us to reference an object by its URL template name.

+### User Authentication

+Django comes with a powerful built-in user authentication system that we can use.
+It provides a user which contains

+1. username
+2. password
+3. email
+4. first_name
+5. last_name